KevinKalathil/PathFindingNeuralNet/README.md

 ![Product Name Screen Shot][product-screenshot]
 `Shows The Network Training`

 The goal of this project was to develop a stronger understanding of how neural networks 'train' and demystify the backpropagation algorithm that helps the neural network improve.
-The neural network is built using a simple three-layer MLP network with 4 inputs (distance from the agent's corners to the pathway) and a single output which represents speed of the agent on the y-axis
+The neural network was built using a simple three-layer MLP network with 4 inputs (vertical distance from the agent's corners to the pathway - Top Left, Top Right, Bottom Left, and Bottom Right) and a single output which represents speed of the agent on the y-axis

 After each 'failure', the backpropagation algorithm is executed and the weights are updated.
-The following link was followed closely to write the backpropagation algorithm : https://mattmazur.com/2015/03/17/a-step-by-step-backpropagation-example/ along with the instructional videos provided by Andrew Ng's Machine Learning course on Coursera.
+The following link was followed closely to write the backpropagation algorithm : https://mattmazur.com/2015/03/17/a-step-by-step-backpropagation-example/ along with the instructional videos provided by Prof. Andrew Ng's Machine Learning course on Coursera.
 I first used the MSE loss function for the purpose of simplicity but switched to a cross-entropy loss function after a few trials of experimentation.
-I realized that the weights were not updating due the vanishing gradients problem and so I followed the suggestions of Michael Nielson in his Deep Learning book (http://neuralnetworksanddeeplearning.com/chap3.html).
+I realized that the weights were not updating due the vanishing gradients problem and so I followed the suggestions of Michael Nielson in chapter 3 of his Deep Learning book (http://neuralnetworksanddeeplearning.com/chap3.html).
 The cross-entropy solved the initial issue as it's first derivative scales up as the error increases and the speed of training increased considerably.

 ### Built With